M4GNV5/PtrsStuff/README.md

-	operator this[index]; //get the value at 'index' operator this[index] = value; //set the value at 'index' to 'value' operator this[index](args...); //get the value at 'index' and call it with 'args'
+	operator this[index]; //get the value at 'index' operator this[index] = value; //set the value at 'index' to 'value' operator &this[index]; //get the pointer to the value at 'index' operator this[index](args...); //get the value at 'index' and call it with 'args'

 	operator index in this; //same as 'index >= 0 && index < length'